EnergySys and AWS: Transforming Energy with SaaS

 Building SaaS on AWS

-EnergySys provides the EnergySys Cloud Platform, a low-code software solution for technical business users in the energy industry to configure applications without the need for specialist programming or coding skills.
-The applications that users create can be complex, as is the case with hydrocarbon accounting, production and emissions reporting, and measurement data management.
+EnergySys provides the EnergySys Cloud Platform, a low-code software solution.
+This is intended for technical business users in the energy industry to configure applications without the need for specialist programming or coding skills.

-The EnergySys Cloud Platform is used to manage data associated with assets such as liquefied natural gas plants, oil and gas fields, wells, and pipeline networks—data that customers need to track and report to stakeholders and regulatory authorities.
+The EnergySys Cloud Platform is used to manage data associated with assets such as liquefied natural gas plants, oil and gas fields, wells, and pipeline networks.
+Data that customers need to track and report to stakeholders and regulatory authorities.

 Reducing Costs and Increasing Flexibility for Customers

-The EnergySys Cloud Platform also provides secure, open standard mechanisms for systems integration and data exchange so that customers can create integrated data management workflows.
-Security of this data is fundamental to the EnergySys solution.
 “We are managing really important data on behalf of the customer, and I would have a lot more sleepless nights if we were not building on AWS security services,” says Black.

 EnergySys in action

-In 2018, one Australian customer deployed the EnergySys Cloud Platform across its onshore production assets, completely replacing its legacy solution in 10 months.
 This included the transfer of over 50 years of historic data.
 The customer can now manage all its assets in house without needing specialist skills or external support.
-It has even extended its use of the solution beyond hydrocarbon accounting to create new applications for greenhouse gas emission tracking and marine vetting.
+It has even extended its use of the solution to create new applications for greenhouse gas emission tracking and marine vetting.

-As a result of deploying the SaaS solution, EnergySys’s customers can lower their total cost of ownership by up to 80 percent.
-A single annual subscription fee includes support and regular delivery of updates on the cloud.
-“With SaaS, customers don’t have to manage a lot of infrastructure that has no value to the business,” says Black.
+“With a SaaS model, customers don’t have to manage a lot of infrastructure that has no value to the business,” says Black.
 “They don’t need to worry about upgrades or operating systems or infrastructure management.
 At the same time, they’re getting a higher level of availability than ever before.
 All that is part of our SaaS solution on AWS.”

 Where is EnergySys going?

-Using the EnergySys Cloud Platform, customers accessed the benefits of cloud technology and have gone beyond the limitations of their legacy systems to create new applications, manage their business with flexibility, and reduce total cost of ownership by up to 95%.
-The company is now increasing its use of anomaly detection using Amazon QuickSight—a serverless, scalable business intelligence service powered by machine learning.
+Using the EnergySys Cloud Platform, customers accessed the benefits of cloud technology.
+They have gone beyond the limitations of their legacy systems to create new applications.
+Users can manage their business with flexibility, and reduce total cost of ownership by up to 95%.

-“We have a fantastic relationship with AWS, relying on their infrastructure to power the EnergySys Cloud Platform,’ said Dr Peter Black, Managing Director and CEO of EnergySys.
+“We have a fantastic relationship with AWS, relying on their cloud infrastructure to power the EnergySys Cloud Platform,’ said Dr Peter Black, Managing Director and CEO of EnergySys.
 “Together we have a strong history of delivering exceptional customer success in the energy industry.
 We currently hold data for over 56% of the North Sea Hydrocarbons and almost 70% of Australian production.
 Our solutions provide users with unrivalled flexibility and value to achieve their business goals.”

 See some of our other posts